ldeck/nix-home/README.md

    ```

 3. Edit your [home configuration](#Home configuration) to be how you want it.
-4. Create, if missing, ~/.me.d/ personalisation files:

-   mkdir -p ~/.me.d
-   cat > ~/.me.d/git.nix
-   {
-     email = "your.email@example.com";
-     name = "Your Name";
-   }

-5. Run the switch script to switch to your configuration:
+4. Run the switch script to switch to your configuration:

     ```sh
     ./switch.sh